sps-2020-team-16/visual-chat/avatar_server/README.md

         0,          // offset in y direction
         {
-            "avatar": modelName,        // the name of the avatar 2D model "gearandback": "false"      // if true the switching gear the background will appear }           // additional arguments to be sent to the avatar service )
+            "avatar": modelName,        // the name of the avatar 2D model "gearandback": "false",     // if true the switching gear the background will appear "buttons": "false"          // skip the render of buttons }           // additional arguments to be sent to the avatar service )
     window.avatarA.renderIn(window.document.getElementById('avatar1'))  // render the avatar in the div having the id of 'avatar1'